Schur complement based preconditioners for twofold and block tridiagonal saddle point problems

 If $n>3$, we realize that not all block tridiagonal systems can be directly permuted into the domain decomposition form (\ref{eq:A_N_ddm}), although the number of nonzero blocks of (\ref{eq:A_N_ddm}) and that of (\ref{eq:ADefNN}) are the same for the non-degenerate cases.
-Therefore, it is also of importance to investigate the nested Schur complement based preconditioners.
+Therefore, it is also important to investigate the nested Schur complement based preconditioners.